Azure/Industrial-IoT/README.md

   * This is obviously a configuration for a Windows host.
 On a Linux host you specify a full qualified Linux path (e.g. `/iiotedge`).
   * This bind will allow that the file `/appdata/pn.json` is accessible on the host (in our example you pub the file on the host system as `d:/iiotedge/pn.json`) and will make the log file and all the certificates visisble on the host.

-* This [reference (here the link to the V1.37 API)](https://docs.docker.com/engine/api/v1.37/#operation/ContainerCreate) explains which `Container Create Options`exist and what the meaning of it is.
+* This [reference (here the link to the V1.37 API)](https://docs.docker.com/engine/api/v1.37/#operation/ContainerCreate) explains which `Container Create Options` exist and what the meaning of it is.
-* You can adjust the command line parameters in the `Cmd` object of the IoTEdge module configuration to fit your needs.
+* You can adjust the command line parameters in the `Cmd` object of the IoT Edge module configuration to fit your needs.
 You can use all available OPC Publisher options as shown in the usage above.
 * Leave the other settings unchanged and select `Save`.
 * Back in the `Set Modules` page, select `Next`
 * Add the following route in the `Specify Routes` page: